astudentsguidetocs/astudentsguidetocs.github.io/draft/chapters/goodcode/comments.md

 ## It's a balance

-I greatly respect my old boss and also that guy in the interview, but I would politely disagree with them [^ref1].
+I greatly respect my old boss and also that guy in the interview, but I would politely disagree with them.
 Like all things in life, it's a balance!

 Yes, I think the popular and rising argument that the code should